DFE-Digital/get-help-with-tech/README.md

 bundle exec brakeman
 ```

- All the above are run automatically on Travis CI when pushing a PR
+All the above are run automatically on GitHub Actions when pushing a PR.

 ## Integrations